thutt/build-tool-comparator/README.md

    understandable, errors are produced!) helps to ensure that the project is consistent, as specified, at all times.

- o Parallel execution of rules
+ - Parallel execution of rules

    When projects have thousands of files, executing them serially can make the time to build the project seem glacial.
 Executing unrelated rules at the same time speeds product builds.

- o Low resource overhead
+ - Low resource overhead

    The fewer resources used by the build tool means more resources are available to execute rules.

- o Minimal work performed on each invocation.
+ - Minimal work performed on each invocation.

    A build tool should only execute rules needed to bring out-of-date artifacts up-to-date.
 An artifact is out-of-date when it doesn't